Genuine Horween Shell Cordovan Leather

 Our Classic Styles Handcrafted in Horween Shell Cordovan Leather

-great-great grandfather came up with the processes and formulation and that’s basically been unchanged ever since.”
+“When we first opened in 1905 all we made was cordovan, so my great-great grandfather came up with the processes and formulation and that’s basically been unchanged ever since.”

-—Nick Horween, Vice President,
+—Nick Horween, Vice President, Horween Leather Company

 Before it became one of the most sought-after suppliers to shoemakers, Horween got its start producing shell cordovan for razor strops.
 These sturdy bands of leather were used to sharpen the blade of traditional straight razors prior to the invention of the safety razor.
 Shell cordovan was the perfect material because it was both abrasion-resistant and more dense than ordinary leathers.